 Clean any type of track with this heavy-duty track cleaning block (40-1099).
 Durably constructed from ABS plastic, the block includes a built-in cleaning pad.
-For really stubborn track, you can insert sandpaper into the block in just a few quick steps.
+For really stubborn track, you can insert sandpaper into

 Traction Tire Replacement Instructions